Intelligent sampling for multiple change-points in exceedingly long time series with rate guarantees: Introduction

 \section{Introduction}

-Change point analysis has been extensively studied in both the statistics and econometrics literature \cite{Basseville1993detection}, due to its wide applicability in many application areas, including economics and finance \cite{frisen2008financial}, quality control \cite{qiu2013introduction}, neuroscience \cite{koepcke2016single}, etc. A change point represents a discontinuity in the parameters of the data generating process.
-The literature has investigated both the {\em offline} and {\em online} versions of the problem \cite{Basseville1993detection, csorgo1997limit}.
+Change point analysis has been extensively studied in both the statistics and econometrics literature \cite{Basseville1993detection}, due to its wide applicability in diverse fields, including economics and finance \cite{frisen2008financial}, quality control \cite{qiu2013introduction}, neuroscience \cite{koepcke2016single}, etc. A change point represents a discontinuity in the parameters of the data generating process.
+The literature has investigated both the {\em offline} and {\em online} versions of the problem \cite{Basseville1993detection,csorgo1997limit}.
 In the former case, one is given a sequence of observations and questions of interest include: (i) whether there exists a change point and (ii) if there exists one (or multiple) change point(s), identify its (their) location, as well as estimate the parameters of the data generating process to the left and right of it (them).
-In the latter case, one is obtaining new observations in a sequential manner and the main interest is in quickest detection of the change point.
+In the latter case, one obtains new observations in a sequential manner and the main interest is in quickest detection of the change point.
+This paper deals with the \emph{offline} problem for very large data sequences.